 Roll out the bread dough to about 15×10 inches on a lightly floured surface.
 Mine ended up funny shaped, but it doesn’t really matter.
 Then spread the softened two tablespoons of butter over the dough and spoon the cinnamon filling over the butter.

-Let rise in a warm place for about an hour if you’re baking them right away.
+Let rise in a warm place for about an hour.
+Bake at 350 degrees for 35-40 minutes.
 You can also place them in the refrigerator overnight, just spray some plastic wrap with cooking spray, cover, and place in the fridge.
 In the morning just take them out and place them right in the oven.
-Bake at 350 degrees for 35-40 minutes.